zsiki/GeoEasy/doc/reference_guide.rst

 can be selected and input data set can be given.

 GeoEasy by default uses the language of the operating system if it is available.
-Five languages are available when writing this documentation:
+Five languages are supported when writing this documentation:
 English, German, Russian, Czeh and Hungarian.

 You can switch to a different language from the default by the *--lang*